-This Plan will last to the end of March 2031.
-However if necessary the Parish Council can review and update the plan earlier, following a same process of consultation, examination and referendum.
+Whatever the end date chosen, if necessary the Parish Council can review and update the plan earlier.

-Who wrote the Plan
+Who wrote the plan

-This Neighbourhood Plan has been prepared by local people to guide future decisions on planning in our parish.
+This neighbourhood plan has been prepared by local people to guide future decisions on planning in our parish.
 This process was overseen by the Parish Council, and supported by North Dorset District Council.